Could Frequent Headaches Mean a Brain Tumor?

 But in reality, that very rarely is the case.

-If headaches are accompanied by other troubling symptoms or neurologic problems, your doctor may order a diagnostic imaging test, such as a CT scan.
+If headaches are accompanied by other troubling symptoms or neurologic problems, your doctor may order a diagnostic imaging test, such as a CT or MRI scan.
 But these tests are not recommended for headaches alone because they will not likely find the cause.

 What Causes the Pain

 Almost all people have headaches during their life.
 The brain tissue doesn’t have pain-sensitive nerve fibers and doesn’t feel pain.
 But other parts of the head can be responsible for a headache including:

 - A network of nerves that extends over the scalp